I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-sedeleteobjectauditalarm.md

 <p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

-<p>Callers of <b>SeDeleteObjectAuditAlarm</b> must have <b>SeAuditPrivilege</b> enabled.
-The test for this privilege is always performed against the primary token of the calling process, allowing the calling process to impersonate a client. </p>

-<p>For more information about security and access control, see the documentation on these topics in the Microsoft Windows SDK.</p>

 ## -requirements
 <table>
 <tr>